preamble attached >>>

 Replacing the HPT front rotating air seal with an HPT front rotating

-air seal having P/N 2929M57P01 constitutes terminating action for the
+air seal having P/N 2929M57P01 terminates the requirements of this AD.

 (i) DEFINITIONS